TanStack Start React | Sentry for TanStack Start React

 ```

-If you can't configure Node.js CLI flags or environment variables at runtime (for example, when deploying to serverless platforms like Vercel or Netlify), you can import the server instrumentation file directly at the top of your server entry point instead.
+Use this setup when you can't configure Node.js CLI flags or environment variables at runtime (for example, when deploying to serverless platforms like Vercel or Netlify).

 `src/server.ts`